 AFTER (the 2016 USA election)

-As minority artists, queries of social justice, stigmatisation, and fear slapped us all in the face after the 2016 presidential election results in the US.
+As minority artists, queries of social justice, stigmatisation, and fear slapped us all across the face after the 2016 presidential election results in the United States.
 As a response, I decided to start capturing portraits of minority artists reacting to incendiary words that were being thrown around during the electoral race.
-These include, immigration, deportation, hate, racism, xenophobia, transsexuality, fear, islamophobia, colonisation, whitewashing, women, violence, homophobia, and silence among others.
-I soon discovered that these photography sessions were a reactionary safe haven for my subjects and I to discuss the current socio-political climate.
-Let’s face it, here we are again after the 2024 election results; the barrage of policy change and oppression towards minorities is blinding.
+These include, immigration, deportation, racism, racial profiling, xenophobia, transsexuality, invisibility, gun control, islamophobia, colonisation, whitewashing, violence, and homophobia, among others.
+I soon discovered that these photography sessions were a safe haven for my subjects and I to discuss the current socio-political climate.
+Let’s face it, here we are again after the 2024 election results.
+The barrage of policy change and oppression towards all minorities is blinding.

 With AFTER, I aim to create a space in which minority artists can be seen by those who oppress them- whether consciously or unconsciously.
 In this space freedom is key and vulnerability is allowed.
 It's a place where our voices are heard through the collective power of an allegorical ensemble fueled by the torque of photography.
 I want to battle oppression with peace.
 As artists, our offering is our choice to connect.
 Only our vulnerability can liberate us from patterns of oppression, rejection, and expectation.